top of page

 A Packing Guide Tailored to Train Travel

-Consider first the clothing.
-Versatility and comfort are vital, especially if you're embarking on one of Amtrak's scenic, long-haul routes.
+Versatility and comfortable clothing are important, especially if you're taking one of Amtrak's long-haul routes.
 Think layers that can adapt to changing temperatures and are easy to take off and put back on.
+Temperatures on the train cars can vary, especially as the train traverses different climates and elevations.
 Also don't forget travel essentials like identification, tickets, chargers, and medication.
 If you're planning an overnight journey, a travel pillow and blanket can be lifesavers.
 Bringing entertainment like books, magazines, or downloaded movies will make your journey more enjoyable.
 And even though dining options are available on many routes, packing your favorite snacks and a reusable water bottle allows for personalized refreshment anytime.

 Amtrak's Luggage Policies